OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Caveats and Considerations

-Jailbreaking iOS devices are becoming more and more complicated because Apple keeps hardening the system and patching the exploited vulnerabilities.
+Jailbreaking an iOS device is becoming more and more complicated because Apple keeps hardening the system and patching the exploited vulnerabilities.
 Jailbreaking has become a very time-sensitive procedure because Apple stops signing these vulnerable versions within relatively short time intervals (unless they are hardware-based vulnerabilities).
 This means that you can't downgrade to a specific iOS version once Apple stops signing the firmware.

 If you have a jailbroken device that you use for security testing, keep it as is unless you're 100% sure that you can re-jailbreak it after upgrading to the latest iOS version.
 Consider getting a spare device (which will be updated with every major iOS release) and waiting for a jailbreak to be released publicly.
 Once a jailbreak is released publicly, Apple is usually quick to release a patch, so you have only a couple of days to upgrade to the affected iOS version and apply the jailbreak.